-For high schoolers and university freshmen, it’s hard to find a part-time job that isn’t low paying, long hours in retail, or service industries.
+For high schoolers and university freshmen, it’s hard to find a part-time job that isn’t low-paying, long hours in retail, or within the service industry.
 But what if you could be your own boss and make your own hours?
-A third of Canadians aged 15-29 are in temporary jobs, and a license extends your powers.
+Roughly 30% of Canadians aged 15-24 are in temporary jobs, and a G2 license opens your options for work.

 Skip The Dishes with a G2 license

-You can deliver food for Skip the Dishes (Skip) with a g2 license, but understand your limitations.
+You can deliver food for Skip the Dishes (Skip) with a G2 license – and even with a bicycle or on foot.

 DoorDash and a G2 License

 Like Skip, DoorDash uses an independent contractor agreement that makes it your sole responsibility to manage the equipment you use to deliver for them.
 Whether it’s a thermal bag or your vehicle, it’s up to you to make sure you have what you need and are operating within the law.